Special care allowance

 You can get special care allowance

-- for the duration of the child’s care in a hospital or outpatient clinic and related care at home as well as for the time of rehabilitation
+- for the duration of the child’s care in a hospital or an outpatient clinic and related care at home as well as rehabilitation

-- for the care and rehabilitation of your spouse's or partner's child or some other child if you effectively act as the child's provider.
+- for the care and rehabilitation of your spouse's or partner's child or some other child if you effectively act as the child's parent.

 Special care allowance can only be awarded for days that are completely unsalaried.

 An application for the special care allowance must be accompanied by a medical certificate on form D identifying the child's illness.
-The medical certificate must also attest to the need of the child's provider to participate in the care of the child.
+The medical certificate must also attest to the need of the child's parent to participate in the care.

 The award of the special care allowance is affected by the age of the child, the place of care, the severity of the illness, and the stage of treatment:

-- When the child is aged 7-15 years, special care allowance can be granted for both care in a hospital or outpatient clinic and at home, if the child has a severe illness that is at a rapidly progressing or therapeutically challenging stage.
+- When the child is aged 7-15 years, special care allowance can be granted for both care at a hospital or an outpatient clinic and at home only if the child has a severe illness that is at a rapidly progressing or therapeutically challenging stage.

 Severe illnesses include for instance